-Remember that, if you want to reduce the risks of your pallet being damaged, you can always rely on a pallet delivery company that specialises in shipping pallet engines.
+Remember that if you want to reduce the risk of your engine becoming damaged, you can always rely on a pallet delivery company that specialises in shipping pallet engines.
 PalletOnline has around 89 strategically placed hubs throughout the UK.

-Each of the components that you want to be shipped must be fully drained of all fluids, including water.
-Keep in mind that a collection driver will most likely test if there are any liquids inside the components, by using a dipstick, so it's vital to ensure they are completely dry before they arrive.
+Each of the components that you want to ship must be fully drained of all fluids, including water.
+Keep in mind that the courier will most likely test if there is any liquid inside the components using a dipstick, so it's vital to ensure they are completely dry before they arrive.

-The engine must be centrally positioned on the pallet.
-Furthermore, it is advised that you allow a minimum of around 3 inches in excess on the pallet area, on all sides around the items.
-If there’s any movement, this excess will prevent the items from overhanging.
+The engine must be centrally positioned on the pallet and you must allow at least three inches in excess of the pallet area, on all sides around the items.
+If there is any movement, this excess will prevent the items from overhanging.

-In some cases, overhanging items may inflict a second pallet space charge.
+In most cases, overhanging items will inflict a second pallet space charge.

-Most of the engine’s surface should make contact with the pallet.
-The engine must be strapped securely onto the pallet in order to prevent it from moving and tipping.
-It is advised that you use steel banding or ratchet straps – at least two straps should be used on the top of small pieces in order to minimise their movement.
+Most of the surface of the engine should make contact with the pallet.
+You must secure the pallet with ratchet straps to prevent it from moving and tipping.
+When securing your pallet with ratchet straps, at least two straps should be used on the top of small pieces in order to minimise their movement during transit.

-Position and stability are two important factors when shipping an engine with a pallet delivery company are position and stability.
+Two important factors when shipping an engine with a pallet delivery company are position and stability.
 Your pallet will have to be loaded and unloaded several times until it reaches its destination.

-In this respect, you have to comply with all of the aforementioned - not only to avoid any surcharges but also to make sure that your item will reach the end of its journey undamaged.
+With this in mind, make sure you comply with all the aforementioned - not just to avoid any surcharges but also to make sure that your item will reach the end of its journey undamaged.